Original Hildegard recipe for 45 years

 What is a liver compress?

-A liver compress is a warm, moist wrap placed on the upper right abdomen (liver area).
+A liver compress is a warm, damp wrap placed on the upper right abdomen (liver area).
 The warmth is meant to boost circulation and activate the parasympathetic nervous system—the part responsible for regeneration and relaxation.

-Liver compresses are traditionally used for:
+Liver compresses are traditionally valued for:

-• Inner restlessness and stress
+• inner restlessness and stress

-Liver compress & mental well-being
+Liver compress & relaxation

 Liver compress instructions – step by step